Cyber Sled: Gameplay

 Cyber Sled involves maneuvering a hovercraft style tank through a futuristic arena and fighting to eliminate an opponent (either another player or the computer).
 Various power-ups are available throughout the game, which feature improved radar, extra missiles, and shield re-charging.
 There are walls and other obstacles in the arena, which can be useful for hiding as well as a hindrance, and some of which can be destroyed.
 Each player can choose from among eight different tanks, which vary from slow but heavily shielded, to quick but vulnerable.
 Player's viewpoint can be either from the cockpit, or from behind the vehicle.
+The game included three options for "atmospheric conditions": day, night, and fog; the conditions changed the distance at which opponents were visible and how much the players were required to utilize the "radar" display.

 Each player has two tank-style analog joysticks, each with a finger and thumb trigger.
 The finger trigger releases a steady stream of bullets, but if held down will overheat and stop working for a short period of time.
 The thumb trigger releases a limited number of missiles.

 The game is rendered in 3D polygons and is viewed from a third-person perspective by default.
 There is a viewpoint button that allows the player to switch to an alternative first-person perspective.